 HOW TO PERFORM A PELVIC FLOOR CONTRACTION?

 A correct pelvic floor contraction should feel like a gentle squeeze and lift from your back passage to the front passage.
+This is how we usually cue our patients:

 - Now do both without holding your breath!
 And…relax.